techidaily/site-tiktok-videos/source/_posts/updated-tiktop-to-mp4-prime-video-conversion-tools-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1834906/16836" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+The crop window that enables you to use automatic aspect ratios or manually will appear on the screen.
+You can reposition the videos' corners of the cropping rectangle from here by dragging it as much as essential to remove TikTok's username watermark.

+You can change the aspect ratios or keep them originally based on your needs.
+Hit the **OK** tab to apply the cropping effect, and you have successfully removed a watermark from your video.

+So, it's a worthy, reliable, and feature-rich TikTok watermark remover that you can easily use as the best TikTok MP4 converter.

 ## Part 3: How to Save TikTok without Watermark for Free?

 **How to Save TikTok Without Watermark Online**